alex-bellon/wikipedia/README.md

 ### Security & Privacy
 - [Dancing pigs](https://en.wikipedia.org/wiki/Dancing_pigs) - Given a choice between dancing pigs and security, users will pick dancing pigs every time.
 - [Differential privacy](https://en.wikipedia.org/wiki/Differential_privacy) - a system for publicly sharing information about a dataset by describing the patterns of groups within the dataset while withholding information about individuals in the dataset.
+- [Dining cryptographers problem](https://en.wikipedia.org/wiki/Dining_cryptographers_problem) - studies how to perform a secure multi-party computation of the boolean-OR function.
 - [Google hacking](https://en.wikipedia.org/wiki/Google_hacking) -  also named Google Dorking, is a computer hacking technique that uses Google Search and other Google applications to find security holes in the configuration and computer code that websites use.
 - [Nothing to hide argument](https://en.wikipedia.org/wiki/Nothing_to_hide_argument) - The nothing to hide argument states that individuals have no reason to fear or oppose surveillance programs, unless they are afraid it will uncover their own illegal activities.
 An individual using this argument may say that an average person should not worry about government surveillance if they have "nothing to hide".